-In 2021, the assets of the UCITS funds increased by \leqslant 727 million to \leqslant 3.843 billion. \leqslant 538 million of the increase in fund assets was caused by share price increases.
+In 2021, the assets of the UCITS funds increased by \in 727 million to \in 3.843 billion. \in 538 million of the increase in fund assets was caused by share price increases.
 The total inflow exceeded the total outflow.
-The balance amounted to \leqslant 189 million, including reinvested dividends.
+The balance amounted to \in 189 million, including reinvested dividends.